Quackdoc/Documentation/Installation/install-in-a-virtual-machine/advanced-qemu-config.md

     -device virtserialport,chardev=vdagent,name=com.redhat.spice.0 \
 ```

-to setup usb redirection you can copy the below block into your config. for each device you want to be able to redirect, you need to add a `chardev` device and a `usb-redir` slot. these will let you dynamically change what devices you want to passthrough
+To setup usb redirection you can copy the below block into your config.
+For each device you want to be able to redirect, you need to add a `chardev` device and a `usb-redir` slot.
+These will let you dynamically change what devices you want to passthrough.

 ```bash
 #redirect up to 3 devices